ivanslapnicar/Arrowhead.jl/README.md

 ### Basics

+N.B.
+Always use the leatest master obtained by `Pkg.checkout("Arrowhead")`.

 The package contains routines for __forward stable__ algorithms which compute:
 * all eigenvalues and eigenvectors of a real symmetric arrowhead matrices,
 * all eigenvalues and eigenvectors of rank-one modifications of diagonal matrices (DPR1), and